poseidon-framework/poseidon-hs/README.md

 ## Guide for the command line utility

 ### Poseidon package repositories
 Trident generally requires Poseidon datasets to work with.
-All trident subcommands therefore have a central parameter, called `--baseDir` or simply `-d` to specify a base directory with Poseidon packages.
+Most trident subcommands therefore have a central parameter, called `--baseDir` or simply `-d` to specify a base directory with Poseidon packages.
 For example, if all Poseidon packages live inside a repository at `/path/to/poseidon/packages` you would simply say `trident <subcommand> -d /path/to/poseidon/dirs/` and `trident` would automatically search all subdirectories inside of the repository for valid poseidon packages.

 We typically recommend arranging a poseidon repository in a hierarchical way.
 For example: